dpadillajs/Gamelogger/README.md

 # Gamelogger w/ Handlebars.js & ORM

 Gamelogger is another server-based application deployed within Heroku that utitlizes Node.js, Express,js, Handlebars.js, MySQL, and ORM.
-I was inspired by my friend Nick who tracks his game progressions to make Gamelogger come to life, and possibly to be used by him lol.
+I was inspired by my friend Nick who tracks his videogame progressions to make Gamelogger a reality, and possibly to be used by him lol.

 ### Link to Project